nextcloud/gallery/documentation/Album configuration.md

 ### Supported variables

 * `description`: a markdown formatted string which will be displayed in the info box
-* `description_link`: a markdown file located within the album and which will be parsed and displayed in the info box
+* `description_link`: a markdown file located within the album and which will be parsed and displayed in the info box instead of the description
 * `copyright`: a markdown formatted string.
 You can add links to external resources if you need to.
 * `copyright_link`: any file (i.e. copyright.html), in the album itself, which will be downloaded when the user clicks on the link
 * `sorting`: `date` or `name`. `date` only works for files